 Can umbrella employees who are subject to SDC claim any expenses?

-Umbrella employees subjected to SDC may still be eligible to claim expenses, but only ones that workers in permanent employment have access to as well.
+Umbrella employees subjected to SDC may still be eligible to claim expenses, but only those that workers in permanent employment have access to as well.
 These include:

 - Travel – Mobile workers who travel from site to site in relation to their role could be eligible for tax relief on travel.
 However, normal commuting is excluded.
 Travel costs include public transportation (bus, train, etc.) and mileage.

-- Overnight stays – Should an umbrella employee be required to travel for work and stay overnight, the cost of accommodation and some meals may be reimbursed.
+- Overnight stays—If an umbrella employee is required to travel for work and stay overnight, the cost of accommodation and some meals may be reimbursed.

 - Clothing and equipment – Any costs associated with clothing and equipment required for work may be reimbursed.

-- Working from home allowance – There is a work from home allowance for those who conduct most of their work-related activities from home.
+- Working from home allowance – A work-from-home allowance exists for those who conduct most of their work-related activities from home.
 You can check eligibility on the government’s website.

-Umbrella employees can still claim additional tax relief for expenses that have been occurred as a direct result of carrying out tasks associated with the assignment.
+Umbrella employees can still claim additional tax relief for expenses incurred directly related to carrying out tasks associated with the assignment.

-A worker needs to submit a self-assessment tax return to HMRC for each eligible tax year to claim these.
+To claim these, a worker must submit a self-assessment tax return to HMRC for each eligible tax year.

-If a worker is not subject to SDC, what tax relief could they benefit from?
+If workers are not subject to SDC, what tax relief could they benefit from?

 An umbrella company promoting expenses is almost certainly worth avoiding at all costs